sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 Once the data is cleaned and formatted, I will use tune the Hyperparameters.

-To minimize the cost the following Hyperparameters will be
+To minimize the cost the following Hyperparameters will be used

 early_stopping_patience: enabled as when this parameter is set, training stops when no progress is made within the specified number of epochs.
 The model that has the lowest loss is returned as the final model.